AndrewKvalheim/treemaker/linux/README_linux.txt

 After wxWidgets is ready, edit the Makefile in this directory and, if necessary, change the few initial variables:

-- WXHOME is the wxWidgets source directory (it should contain the build-debug and build-release subdirectories)
+- WXHOME is the wxWidgets source directory (it should contain at least one of the build-debug and build-release subdirectories)
 - PROGRAM is the name the user will type for invoking TM5L
 - INSTALL_PREFIX is the directory prefix for installation.
 Usually it is /usr/local, meaning TM5L's binary program will be installed in